ibuildingsnl/qa-tools/docs/tool-development.md

 The `Interviewer` is used for IO interaction.

 ## Interview API
-The `Interviewer` is responsible for the interaction with the user.
-It can provide the user with information using the `tell` and `warn` methods and acquire information from him using the `ask` method.
+The `Interviewer` is responsible for the interaction with the developer.
+It can provide the developer with information using the
+`tell` and `warn` methods and acquire information from him using the `ask` method.
 While the `tell` and `warn` methods accept strings as their arguments, the `ask` method is requires a specific `Question`.